coinfloor/API/BIST.md

 Params:

 * quantity - an amount of the base asset to buy OR
-* total – an amount of the counter asset to buyl
+* total – an amount of the counter asset to buy

 Returns JSON dictionary representing order:

 * remaining - how much of the requested quantity or total could not be traded

-**N.B:**

-1. Bitstamp does not implement this method.

 #### SELL MARKET ORDER